T

 landmark

 A UNESCO World Heritage site famous for its 'floating' torii gate, which appears to float on the water at high tide.
-The shrine itself is built over the water, creating a stunning visual.
+The shrine itself is built over the water on stilts.

 A short walk from the ferry terminal on Miyajima Island.